Download page Monitor Applications with the IoT Dashboards.

-IoT Monitoring provides you with three dashboards below to view and analyze the performance and usage of your application.
+IoT Monitoring provides you with three dashboards to view and analyze the performance and usage of your application.
 Each dashboard provides you with a different aspect of your application's performance.
 Within each dashboard, you can view data visualized as widgets or detailed records or create custom widgets based on your chosen parameters.

-The Device Dashboard enables you to monitor your device status, custom information, device status, and custom device application information.
+The Device Dashboard enables you to monitor your device status, custom information, and custom device application information.
 You can view summary activity or use filters to drill down to view metrics for a specific device.